Epyon01P/hasstutorial/README.md

 `sudo /etc/init.d/nginx reload`

-Now we just need Home Assistant to trust requests coming form the nginx proxy.
+Now we just need Home Assistant to trust requests coming from the Nginx proxy.
 To do this, open the Home Assistant configuration file

 `sudo nano /home/homeassistant/.homeassistant/configuration.yaml`